Jordan Anderson Racing: Truck No. 3 history

 On January 31, 2018, Jordan Anderson announced that he will be fielding his team in the NASCAR Camping World Truck Series full-time in 2018.
-He chose the number 3 in honor of Junior Johnson.
+He chose the number 3 in honor of Junior Johnson, Dale Earnhardt, and Austin Dillon.
 The team purchased the Brad Keselowski Racing's No. 29 owners points for them to secure every race in 2018.
 In the team's first race, at Daytona, Anderson drove the truck to a 9th-place finish, spinning on the last lap but avoiding hitting the wall and damaging his truck.
 On July 10, 2018, it was announced Ryan Newman would drive the No. 3 at Eldora.
-Newman would be placed in Heat #5 and finish second, being placed 10th on the grid.
+Newman would be placed in Heat #5 and finish second, being placed tenth on the grid.
 During the race, Newman would, unfortunately, be damaged in a wreck involving Tyler Dippel and Matt Crafton.
 He would get back on track but finish 30th.
-The team would go on top compile two Top 10 finishes in their inaugural season and finish 15th in the final 2018 Driver Point Standings.
+The team would go on top compile two Top 10 finishes in their inaugural season and finish fifteenth in the final 2018 driver point standings.

 In 2019, Anderson drove the No. 3 for all but one race, with the lone exception being the Eldora Dirt Derby with Carson Hocevar.

-In 2020, Anderson finished 2nd in a thrilling finish with Grant Enfinger in the NextEra Energy 250.
+In 2020, Anderson finished second in a thrilling finish with Grant Enfinger in the NextEra Energy 250.
 Also in that season, Anderson finished 6th at Talladega Superspeedway.
 Other than that, he had 6 other top 20 finishes.

 In 2021, Anderson went part-time in the No. 3 to focus on his Xfinity Series program.
-He once again finished 2nd at Daytona in a photo finish, this time with Ben Rhodes.
+He once again finished second at Daytona in a photo finish, this time with Ben Rhodes.
 Bobby Reuse raced at the Daytona Road Course, finishing 27th.
 Dirt ringer J. R. Heffner joined the team for the Bristol Motor Speedway dirt race, but would withdraw following a crash in practice.
 Howie DiSavino III and Keith McGee would run races for the team as well.

 Sprint Car racer Parker Price-Miller joined the team at Knoxville for the Corn Belt 150.
 Sage Karam, who debuted for the team at the Pennzoil 150, would make his debut at the United Rentals 200.

 Following the 2022 Fr8Auctions 208, the team pulled out of the following race at Circuit of the Americas and announced a temporary pause in the truck program for at least the next three races.
 This marked the first time that the team didn’t run full-time.